-Methodology 2, prescribed by EIOPA (i.e. to approximate the SCR for each future year by using the ratio of the best estimate at that future year to the best estimate at the valuation date), is used to project the future Solvency Capital Requirement (SCR) relating to current obligations.
+Methodology 2, prescribed by EIOPA, approximates the SCR for each future year by applying "the ratio of the best estimate at that future year to the best estimate at the valuation date" to the initial adjusted SCR.
+Typically, the best estimates consider all future cash flows (including future premiums).
+As a young company, the cash flow pattern for USAA S.A. is unusual in that the future best estimate increases in year two since the best estimate is currently dominated by the premium provision and future premiums (which depress the best estimate) are nearly fully realized in year one.
+By including future premiums in the risk margin methodology, an unreasonably high-risk margin is produced.
+To address this, future premiums are excluded from the best estimates used in the risk margin calculation.
 The initial adjusted SCR is determined by running the standard formula excluding the interest rate risk module.
-Subsequent adjusted SCRs are assumed to increase or decrease in proportion to the change in future net best estimates.
+Subsequent adjusted SCRs are assumed to increase or decrease in proportion to the change in future net best estimates (excluding future premiums).
 We believe that a proportional methodology is appropriate for the Company due to the limited risk profile of our business as a personal line's insurer.
-The discounted SCRs are determined by multiplying the individual SCRs by the corresponding GBP present value factor.
+The discounted SCRs are determined by multiplying the individual SCRs by the corresponding Euro present value factor.